 In some cases, problems with hearing aids can be solved at home.
 If you feel confident to try this, you might find the information on this page helpful.
-If you don’t want to try this, or if you’re unsure, you should contact your hearing aid provider.
+If you do not want to try this, or if you’re unsure, you should contact your hearing aid provider.

-If you haven’t been wearing hearing aids for very long, our tips for adjusting to hearing aids might help.
+If you have not been wearing hearing aids for very long, our tips for adjusting to hearing aids might help.